pritam605/Kaggle_competitions_WiDS/README.md

-# wids_assignment
-This contains the code solution as per data science competition hosted in Kaggle.
+This contains the code solution as per data science competition names 'WIDS' hosted in Kaggle.